Profiting from Parking

 Local borough councils in London have been using their ability to raise money from parking charges to subsidise their budgets -

-A very extensive report entitled "Profiting from Parking" was published by the ABD in October 2010.
+A very extensive report entitled "Profiting from Parking" was published in October 2010.
 It gives the revenues and costs from parking operations, and from "decriminalised moving traffic offences" for a number of London boroughs.
 It is contained in this pdf document: Profiting-